Shantell Strickland-Davis

 Seminars

-- Replacing outdated, inflated evaluation scores and once a year rating conversations with a continuous Individual Development Plan model that shifts ownership of growth back to employees, aligns development to competency frameworks, and reframes the manager’s role around year-round coaching rather than an annual numerical judgment.
+• Replacing outdated, inflated evaluation scores and once a year rating conversations with a continuous Individual Development Plan model that shifts ownership of growth back to employees, aligns development to competency frameworks, and re-frames the manager’s role around year-round coaching rather than an annual numerical judgment.